spitlo/spitlo.github.io/content/code/spoons.md

 This repo contains a mix of some of the official Spoons and some of my own or customized Spoons, along with my Hammerspoon config.

-This WinWin Spoon included is customized to add a method, `smartStepResize`, that resizes the focused window "smartly" by one step.
+The WinWin Spoon included is customized to add a method, `smartStepResize`, that resizes the focused window "smartly" by one step.

 Smartly in this context means: